John Miller (police official): Career

 In January 2003, he left ABC News to rejoin Bratton, who by then was at the Los Angeles Police Department.
 Miller served as the police department's Bureau Chief for the Counter-Terrorism and Criminal Intelligence Bureau, which included the Major Crimes Division, and the Emergency Services Division and the Special Investigations Section (SIS).
 While there, Miller launched Project Archangel which included the Automated Critical Asset Management System (ACAMS), among other platforms, and which has been adopted by other cities and states for ongoing risk-assessment of potential terrorist targets.
-Miller was also one of the original designers of the Los Angeles Joint Regional Intelligence Center (JRIC), which combines intelligence and analysis for the LAPD, LA Sheriff, and the FBI.
+Miller was also one of the original designers of the Los Angeles Joint Regional Intelligence Center (JRIC), which combines intelligence and analysis for the LAPD, LA sheriff, and the FBI.

 In September 2005, Miller became the Assistant Director for Public Affairs at the FBI in Washington, D.C.
 In this position, he was tasked with overseeing the FBI's internal and external communications, including relations with the news media and handling of fugitive publicity, community relations, and other communications support.
 Miller also established an Employee Communications Unit to build stronger internal communications to the bureau's 31,000 employees.
 Among his collateral duties was to serve on the Strategic Execution Team (SET) to establish performance measurement standards for intelligence operations across the FBI's 56 field offices.
 The system, adapted from the CompStat process used by major police departments, was overseen by then-FBI Director Robert Mueller.

-In 2011, Miller left his position at the FBI to work as a senior correspondent for CBS News.
-In 2013, he reported in the "Inside the NSA" episode of 60 Minutes which was criticized for justifying the organization's spying on American citizens.
+Miller left the FBI when he was named a senior correspondent for CBS News on October 17, 2011.
+In this capacity, Miller reported for all CBS News platforms and broadcasts, including CBS This Morning and occasionally 60 Minutes.
+His "Inside the NSA" episode of 60 Minutes in 2013 was criticized for justifying NSA's spying on American citizens.

-In December 2013, Miller announced that he would be resigning from CBS in order to take a position as the Deputy Commissioner for Intelligence & Counterterrorism with the NYPD.
+In December 2013, Miller resigned from CBS in order to become the Deputy Commissioner for Intelligence & Counterterrorism with the NYPD.
 Miller rejoined William Bratton, who had earlier been announced as the new NYPD Commissioner by Mayor Bill de Blasio.
+At the end of July 2022, Miller retired from the NYPD.

+In September 2022, Miller became the chief law enforcement and intelligence analyst at CNN.

+Personal

+In 2002, Miller married Emily Altschul, daughter of Arthur Goodhart Altschul Sr.—a banker, a partner at Goldman Sachs Group, and a member of the Lehman family— and of Siri von Reis, a botanist.
+Miller's brother-in-law, Arthur Altschul, Jr., worked for Goldman Sachs and Morgan Stanley before becoming chairman of Medicis Pharmaceuticals Corporation.
+His sister-in-law is Serena Altschul, a former MTV video-jockey.